 אֲבָל חָכְמַת הַמּוּסִיקָה, חָשׁוּב בְּאֻמָּה שֶׁהִיא מְכַבֶּדֶת הַנִּגּוּנִים וּמַעֲמֶדֶת אוֹתָם עַל הַגְּדוֹלִים שֶׁבָּעָם, וְהֵם בְּנֵי לֵוִי, מִתְעַסְּקִים בַּנִּגּוּנִים בַּבַּיִת הַנִּכְבָּד בָּעִתִּים הַנִּכְבָּדִים, וְלֹא הֻצְרְכוּ לְהִתְעַסֵּק בְּצָרְכֵי הַפַּרְנָסָה בְּמַה שֶׁהָיוּ לוֹקְחִים מֵהַמַּעַשְׂרוֹת וְלֹא הָיָה לָהֶם עֵסֶק זוּלָתִי הַמּוּסִיקָה. וְהַמְּלָאכָה נִכְבֶּדֶת אֵצֶל בְּנֵי אָדָם, כַּאֲשֶׁר הִיא בְעַצְמָהּ אֵינָהּ גְּרוּעָה וְלֹא פְחוּתָה, וְהָעָם מֵחֲשִׁיבוּת הַשֹּׁרֶשׁ וְזַכּוּת הַטֶּבַע כַּאֲשֶׁר הֵם, וּמֵרָאשֵׁיהֶם בַּמְּלָאכָה

-Musical specialization (such as that of the Levites) also brings other features: hierarchy and differentiation.
+Thus woth musical specialization (such as that of the Levites) also comes other features: hierarchy and differentiation.
 In order for a greater music to be realized, musical roles (whether instrumental or vocal) must be differentiated.
 Individuals are called to embody musical possibilities beyond that which can be realized in an impromptu manner, and which require significant commitments of time and practice in order to preserve their “nobleness and purity.”

 But what to make of this specialization and hierarchy when one of the primary, prophetic messages of the Bible is the equality of all human beings?
 How is God’s equal love of each human life to be modeled if some voices are heard above others?